CorentinDumery/aesthetic-functions/README.md

 ## Troubleshooting

-If the canvas doesn't update anymore, you probably have a problem.
-If available, check the console for errors.
-From there, you should be able to rectify your formula, unless you get one of the following errors:
+If the canvas doesn't update anymore, there's probably a problem with your inputs.
+Check the error labels on the interface to see where you made a mistake.
+If that's not enough, check the console for error messages.
+From there, you should be able to rectify your formula and definitions.

-- "Name 'X' is not defined" -> don't forget to add **user.** for the userdef entry and **slider.** for slider values
+- Don't forget to add **user.** for the userdef entry and **slider.** for slider values
-- "Module userdef has no attribute 'X'" -> don't forget to ```pip install importlib```
+- Don't use the sliders in the user definition entry (pass them as parameters to your function instead)
+- Check your function is written in valid Python and returns a value or an array with appropriate size

 If that didn't help, please do not hesitate to contact us so that we can fix your problem and add it to the troubleshooting tips.